katemyoung/CV/README.md

 ## Kate Young

-I'm a recent junior developer graduate and a peer mentor at [Makers Academy](https://makers.tech).
-I'm an educator and former headteacher specialising in primary STEM.
-I love working in creative and diverse teams to solve hard problems.
+I'm a junior developer and [Makers Academy](https://makers.tech) boot camp graduate.
+I'm an STEM educator and former headteacher who's changing career into tech.
+Why?
+Because I love working in creative and diverse teams to solve hard problems.
+Working with schools to improve student outcomes, I was faced time and again with challenges I knew could solve using technology, if only I knew how to code!
+I believe that technology can empower teachers to proved individualized learning tailored so each child can fulfil their potential.
+I want to be a part of making this a reality.
+Knowing I learn best as part of a team, I took the plunge and enrolled on an intensive coding boot camp.
+It's been humbling and inspiring to become a beginner again and to walk the growth mindset walk, and now I can't wait to get stuck into my first junior developer role.
+I'm also a mum who is passionate about advocating for inclusive workplaces that enable working parents and carers to thrive.

 ## Projects